Japan's Suga pledges not to wage war again as ministers visit controversial shrine | Politics

 - Japan

-Japan will never again wage war, Prime Minister Yoshihide Suga pledged on Sunday, as he commemorated the end of World War Two while members of his cabinet visited a shrine https://www.reuters.com/world/asia-pacific/why-yasukuni-shrine-is-controversial-symbol-japans-war-legacy-2021-08-13 seen as a symbol of the country's past militarism.
-Nearly eight decades since the end of the war, the conflict remains a source of tension between Japan and its neighbors, particularly China and North and South Korea, with the Yasukuni shrine in central Tokyo a focal point for the strain.
+Japan will never wage war again, Prime Minister Yoshihide Suga pledged on Sunday, as he commemorated the end of World War Two while members of his cabinet visited a shrine https://www.reuters.com/world/asia-pacific/why-yasukuni-shrine-is-controversial-symbol-japans-war-legacy-2021-08-13 seen by critics as a symbol of the country's past militarism.
+Nearly eight decades since the end of the war, the conflict remains a source of tension between Japan and its neighbours, particularly China and North and South Korea, with the Yasukuni shrine in central Tokyo a focal point for the strain.
 "Since the end of the war, Japan has consistently walked the path of a country that values peace," Suga said in a speech at a memorial ceremony in Tokyo.
 "We must never again repeat the devastation of war.
 We will continue to remain committed to this conviction."

 His comments were little changed from those of his predecessor, Shinzo Abe, at last year's ceremony.
-Emperor Naruhito again expressed "deep remorse" for Japan's wartime past.
-Earlier on Sunday members of Suga's cabinet, as well as Abe, visited Yasukuni, gestures likely to anger China and both Koreas.
+Emperor Naruhito again expressed "deep remorse" for Japan's wartime past, something Suga did not mention.
+Earlier on Sunday, members of Suga's cabinet, as well as Abe, visited Yasukuni, gestures likely to anger China and both Koreas.
 Suga did not visit but sent a ritual offering through his secretary, the Sankei newspaper said.
+A representative for Yasukuni declined to comment on whether the prime minister had sent an offering.
+No one was immediately available for comment at Suga's office outside regular working hours.

 The shrine saw a constant stream of visitors from early morning, including families with children and people in military uniform, in the face of persistent rain and a recent spike in novel coronavirus cases in Tokyo.
 'HEARTFELT CONDOLENCES'